PumasAI-Labs/Julia-Workshop/docs/instructors.md

 Next, go over the use of the `map` function, which allows getting the same results as before by specifying the function and the collection as it's arguments.
 Explain the examples and make special emphasis on the use of `map` with anonymous functions, since this is a common use case for the function.
 After that, explain how the `foreach` function works.
 Here, is it very important to make sure that users understand the difference between `map` and `foreach`.
-There is a more complex example on the use of `foreach` to showcase a particular case where using it could be more convenient than `map`.

 After that, move on to the `02-reduce.jl` script.
 This part of the lesson is focused on the use of `reduce` and `mapreduce` to collapse containers into a single value.
 Start by showing the simple examples involving `+` and `*` and then go over the more complex one involving a custom function.
 Make sure to provide a